0xMordecai/REST-API-programing/Readme.md

 3. Wrap the results with an HTML header and footer.

-4. Save the buffer to an HTML file that you can view in a browser.
+**4. Save the buffer to an HTML file that you can view in a browser.**